New first year students

-- If you have written matric or an equivalent school leaving qualification last year, you will receive an SMS in January 2017 shortly after the results are announced, confirming your Firm Offer, if you have been offered a place.
-The University has place for approximately 6200 first year students and we have received over 69 000 applications.
+- If you have written matric or an equivalent school-leaving qualification this year, you will receive an SMS in January 2018 shortly after the results are announced, confirming your Firm Offer.

 - Please access https://self-service.wits.ac.za to view your status.

 - You must accept the offer via SMS or on Self-Service within 3 days to secure your place.
 Should you not do so, the offer will be withdrawn, and the place will be offered to another student.
-NO appeals will be considered.
-NO telephone or email acceptances can be made and you may only accept one offer.
+NO telephonic or email acceptances can be made.
+You may only accept one offer.

-- You may find that you have been placed on a waiting list/deferred status for your programme.
-As decision making is an ongoing process, we will monitor the situation on a daily basis and notify you via SMS or on self-service should a firm offer be made.
+- You may find that you have been placed on a waiting list or have a deferred status for your programme.
+As decision-making is an ongoing process, we will monitor the situation on a daily basis and notify you via SMS or on self-service once a firm offer is made.

 2. Log In Information